timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 ## Takeaways

+* How to build coordination primitives using Zookeeper weaker consistency API
+    * watch, sessions, notifications, write-linearizability
-* How to build coordination primitives using Zookeeper ??
-How the system guarantees(per client of FIFO execution of requests and asynchronous-linerazability) interact ??
+* How the system guarantees(per client of FIFO execution of requests and asynchronous-linerazability) interact ??
 Zab: a leader-based atomic broadcast protocol to guarantee that update operations satisfy linearisability

+## Strengths and Weaknesses

++:

+* can implement different coordination primitives using weaker consistency API
+* high performance for read
+* fault tolerant storage

+-:

+* reads are not linearisable

 ---